Decentralized convex optimization over time-varying graphs: a survey: Time-varying consensus

 \subsection{Multi-step consensus}

-Let us discuss the multi-step consensus procedure.
+In this section the multi-step consensus procedure is discussed.
 Consider a problem with $L$-smooth and $\mu$-strongly convex summands $f_i$ distributed over network satisfying Assumption~\ref{assum:mixing_matrix_sequence} with parameters $\tau, \chi$.
 Let every iteration of the method corresponds to $O(1)$ local computations and $O(T)$ communications.
-To reach $\eps$-accuracy one needs to perform $O\cbraces{\chi(T)/\tau\sqrt{L/\mu}\log(1/\eps)}$ local computations and $O\cbraces{\chi(T)\sqrt{L/\mu}\log(1/\eps)}$ communications.
+To reach $\eps$-accuracy one needs to perform { $O\cbraces{\chi(T)/\tau\sqrt{L/\mu}\log(1/\eps)}$} local computations and { $O\cbraces{\chi(T)\sqrt{L/\mu}\log(1/\eps)}$} communications.
 However, the lower bound on the number of oracle calls is $O\cbraces{\sqrt{L/\mu}\log(1/\eps)}$.
 In order to control communication and computation complexities, a multi-step technique is used.